aresio/surF/README.md

-# surF - Surrogate Fourier modeling
+# surF - surrogate Fourier modeling

 surF is a novel surrogate modeling technique that leverages the discrete Fourier transform to generate a smoother, and possibly easier to explore, fitness landscape.